Abiy’s vision of Ethiopia includes a seaport in Eritrea. Some see a looming conflict - WTOP News

 Tigray’s rebellious leaders and Eritrea are apparently “coordinating” against Ethiopian forces, according to Kjetil Tronvoll, a professor of peace and conflict studies at Oslo New University College.

-United Nations Secretary-General António Guterres has urged Eritrea and Ethiopia to respect the border treaty signed 25 years ago.
+United Nations Secretary-General António Guterres has urged Eritrea and Ethiopia to respect the Algiers Agreement, a treaty that formally ended the border conflict between the two, signed 25 years ago.
 Others in the region have called for talks.

 Meantime, there is a war of words as well as sporadic clashes within Ethiopian territory.